 After the transaction is sent, you will immediately see a confirmation message, because our system will detect the incoming transaction automatically.

 If you are making a small purchase, the transaction will be confirmed immediately.
 Meanwhile, if the transaction is bigger, you may have to wait for it to be confirmed by the Bitcoin network.
-See the screenshots below.
+See the screenshot below.

-Seeing either of the two windows below means that you do not need to do anything else – your Bitcoin invoice is paid!
+Seeing the window below means that you do not need to do anything else – your Bitcoin invoice is paid!
 Great job – the merchant is notified and will soon process your order.

 If you want to pay the Bitcoin invoice value using two or more different wallets or different Transaction IDs, rest assured – this is possible.
 Please read the part on underpaid orders in the following section.

 What can go wrong?

 Three things, really.
 One, you may accidentally (or purposefully) pay too little.
 Two, your Bitcoin invoice might expire before or after you make a transaction.
 Three, you can pay too much.
 Let us go over all of these scenarios, and what you should do if you are facing any problems.

 Most likely, this is the case if you make a transaction, yet the Bitcoin invoice does not switch into confirming/paid state.
-In the updated invoice (see below on the left) you will see the amount of bitcoins that you sent, as well as the amount that is still left to pay (in the blue box).
+In the updated invoice (see below on the left) you will see the amount of bitcoins that you sent, as well as the amount that is still left to pay (in the red box).
 You should make another transaction to cover the underpaid amount before the invoice expires.